 Evil Twin Attacks

 An adversary gathers information about a public network access point in an evil twin attack, setting up their system to impersonate it.
 These types of attacks are implanted to steal your sensitive information like passwords, banking details, etc., by creating fake WiFi access points.

 Unauthorized Computer Access

-An unsecured public wireless network combined with unsecured file-sharing could allow malicious users to access our devices or any directory or any files.
-Ensure that you deny sharing your device and files when you connect it with a public network.
-Always remember your security will solely depend on what choices you’re making and how much access you’re providing to someone who wants to enter your device.
+An unsecured public wireless network combined with unsecured file-sharing could allow malicious users to access our devices or any directory or files.
+Ensure that you deny sharing your device and files when you connect it to a public network.
+Always remember your security will solely depend on your choices and how much access you’re providing to someone who wants to enter your device.

 Why is it Important to Secure the Wireless Network?

 It is essential to secure our wireless network connection from attacks over the internet by keeping our router secured.
 Suppose you haven’t put a password on your home wireless network; in that case, any strangers can gain access to your network, personal information, or any sensitive financial information available on your device.
 That’s why it’s important to secure any WiFi router you’re using.
 Now, we can describe below how to secure your wireless network.